redhat-manufacturing/device-edge-workshops/exercises/rhde_gitops/demo/0.1-deployment/README.md

 Let's start with the server VM.

-That VM must have two NICs, one that can be attached to the default NAT virtual network and an additional that could be attached to a new "isolated" virtual network (with no DHCP enabled) that you have to create in advance.
+That VM must have two NICs: external and internal.
+The external must have access to Internet and the internal will be the one where the edge devices that will be installed during the lab/workshop will be attached (and where the local server will act as gateway, DHCP, PXE,...).

+When using VMs, the external network can be directly the default NAT virtual network (you can always create a new network with NAT and use that one for external).
+You don't strictly need DHCP since you are installing manually (or with Kickstart) your RHEL in the local server you can configure static IPs too but DHCP is more convenient.

+The internal network must not have DHCP or NAT configured (you will need to configure a new "isolated" network) since the local server will be the DHCP and default Gateway.

 The minimum resources for that VM will depend on the chosen lab architecture.